works

 selected guest lectures & speaking

-“Nourish: Connecting through Dumplings” for DesignTO Event with Mason Studios
+“Nourish: Connecting through Dumplings” for DesignTO Event with Mason Studios, which won the 2024 Best Event for DesignTO

 “Social Justice, Diversity, Inclusion and Activism within Social Sciences Podcasts” for Modern Languages Association Conference/Humanities Podcast Symposium, Oct 2021